amramer/Semantic-Segmentation-Model-for-Autonomous-Vehicles-An-End-to-End-ML-Workflow/README.md

     <img src="https://github.com/amramer/Semantic-Segmentation-Model-for-Autonomous-Vehicles-An-End-to-End-ML-Workflow/blob/main/media/W&B_Workspace_panels.gif" alt="GIF" width="700" height="640">
 </div>

+## License
+This project is licensed under the MIT License.
+For more details, please refer to the [LICENSE](LICENSE) file included in the repository.

+## Future Work
+To enhance the capabilities and performance of this project, the following improvements are planned:

+- **Additional Classes for Segmentation**: Implementing more classes to segment a wider range of objects, improving the versatility of the model.
+- **Advanced Model Architectures**: Exploring and integrating advanced architectures to boost accuracy and efficiency in segmentation tasks.
+- **Increased Dataset Diversity**: Expanding the dataset to include more varied scenes and object types, which will help improve the model’s generalization to real-world scenarios.

+We welcome contributions and ideas to help achieve these goals!

 ## Contact Information
 For inquiries, suggestions, or feedback, please feel free to reach out via email at [amribrahim.amer@gmail.com](amribrahim.amer@gmail.com).
 Your input is greatly appreciated, and I am eager to hear your thoughts on this project!